pmcrockett/Celqi/README.md

 	Screen resolution - If the Switch is docked, the display resolution can be increased to 1920x1080.
 This feature is not fully tested because Celqi is developed on a Switch Lite.
 	Photo mode - Hides UI elements and editor widgets to facilitate screenshots.
 	Show object labels - Displays objects' names and their indices in the g_cell array (see REFERENCING OBJECTS IN CODE).
-	Camera collisions - Set whether the camera can collide with map objects.
+	Camera collisions - Set the algorithm used for finding camera collisions with the environment.
 	Show cell outlines - Celqi maps are built from a matrix of 5x5x5 cells that are automatically created by cursor movement and object placement.
 These cells are important to the underlying map engine, but in most cases, they can be ignored during map creation.
-You can use this option to view the cells.
-Empty cells are not saved; saving and reloading the map will purge them.
+This option enables visualization of the cells that the camera and cursor are in.
 	View raw save file data ... - Celqi save data is witten to file as human-readable text.
 You can view the text of the save file with this option.
 This is a debugging feature; there's no need to understand the file format unless there's a problem you're trying to diagnose.

 OBJECT MENU

 To select an object for the brush, first open the object menu (Y).
-This brings up a visual list of both the objects you have defined via code in getModels() (see DEFINING BANKS AND OBJECTS) and the merged objects you have defined using Save in bank as merged object (see MERGED OBJECTS).
+This brings up a visual list of both the objects you have defined via code in getModels() (see DEFINING BANKS AND OBJECTS) and the merged objects you have defined using "Save in bank as merged object" (see MERGED OBJECTS).
 The current bank can be changed with L and R or with the sidebar entries.
 If the number of objects in a bank exceeds the viewable size, the object list can be scrolled by moving the selection cursor towards the bottom or top of the menu.

-For code-defined objects (no paper stack icon), pressing A copies the object to the brush and closes the object menu.
+For most objects, pressing A copies the object to the brush and closes the object menu.
 For merged objects (paper stack icon), pressing A brings up the merged object menu (see MERGED OBJECTS).